emtee40/fdroid-wiki/Managing-trust-in-a-distributed-repo\store-experience.md

   all APK-signatures for every reproducible build.
 This allows users, researches, etc. to verify reproducibility claims.
-* Provide a simple to install/run/maintain tool-chain for app-developers to run their own fdroid repo. (maybe even integrated with popular ci toolchains) The fdroiddata team should recommend hosting their own F-Droid repos to up-stream devs.
+* Provide a simple to install/run/maintain tool-chain for app-developers to run their own fdroid repo. (maybe even integrated with popular CI tool-chains) The fdroiddata team should recommend hosting their own F-Droid repos to up-stream devs.
 This will hopefully bootstrap a truly de-central ecosystem of up- and down-streams for doing reproducible builds.